ceph/ceph/doc/start/documenting-ceph.rst

 ---------

-In case The PR did not got a review within in a reasonable timeframe, please get in touch with the corresponding component lead of the :ref:`clt`.
+In case The PR did not got a review within in a reasonable timeframe, please get in touch with the corresponding component lead :ref:`ctl`.

 Documentation Style Guide
 =========================